 The canine ear has an intricate structure consisting of tissue, nerves, cartilage and tiny bones that work together with the brain to conduct and interpret sound.
 Damage occurring to one or more of these sensitive areas can cause partial or complete loss of hearing.

 Causes of Deafness and Hearing Loss in Dogs

 Chronic severe ear infections, tumors, parasitic infections, drug toxicity or traumatic injury can harm the tympanum (eardrum) or the inner/middle ear, resulting in temporary or permanent deafness.
 Brain disease, such as a tumor or stroke, that damages the auditory nerve or other parts of the central nervous system that control hearing can also affect hearing.
 Perhaps the most commonly seen cause of deafness is that due to old age.
-Changes to the inner ear or auditory nerves in geriatric dogs typically results in gradual hearing loss.
+Changes to the inner ear or auditory nerves in geriatric dogs typically results in a gradual hearing loss.
 This is similar to what occurs as some humans age.

 Deafness in dogs may also be congenital, meaning it was present at birth.
 It may or may not be hereditary.
 Certain dog breeds are more commonly affected by congenital deafness, including the Dalmatian, English Setter, Havanese, and more.
 In addition, congenital deafness appears to be associated with pigmentation; pure white or predominantly white dogs have a higher rate of congenital deafness.